 Jackson’s husband Stanley Edgar Hyman was a well-known literary critic and professor who enthusiastically read all of his wife’s books—but not The Haunting of Hill House.
 According to Franklin, “For the first time he refused to read her manuscript: He found the concept of ghosts too frightening.”

 Since its release, critics and fans have drawn comparisons between The Haunting of Hill House and the writings of everyone from Edgar Allan Poe to Hilary Mantel.
 But the comparison that comes up the most is to Henry James’s classic novella The Turn of the Screw.
 In her introduction to The Haunting of Hill House, Laura Miller explains that the two novels share common themes, including “a lonely, imaginative young woman” and “a big isolated house.”
 In his 1981 book Danse Macabre, Stephen King writes, “It seems to me that [The Haunting of Hill House] and James’s The Turn of the Screw are the only two great novels of the supernatural in the last hundred years.”
 (The Turn of the Screw was adapted into The Haunting of Bly Manor, the second in the anthology series from the creators of Netflix’s Hill House adaptation.)

 The Haunting of Hill House wasn’t just Jackson’s most popular novel: It was her first profitable novel.
 “Hill House was a financial and critical triumph," Franklin writes.
 “For the first time, a novel of [Jackson’s] had finally earned back its advance and was even making a profit.”

-When Jackson sold the movie rights to Hill House for $67,500 (“an astronomical fee for the time,” notes Franklin), it propelled her family into true financial stability for the first time.
+When Jackson sold the movie rights to Hill House for $67,500 (“an astronomical fee for the time,” Franklin notes), it propelled her family into true financial stability for the first time.
 They used the money from the film to buy living room drapes, a player piano, and a washing machine and dryer.